Customers

 Please note that certain information may be exempt from such requests under applicable law.
 For example, we may retain certain information for legal compliance and to secure the Services.
 We may need certain information to provide the Services to you; if you ask us to delete it, you may no longer be able to use the Services.

-In addition to those rights described herein, you have the right to lodge a complaint with the relevant supervisory authority.
-However, we encourage you to contact us first, and we will do our very best to resolve your concern.
+In addition to the rights described above, you have the right to lodge a complaint with the relevant supervisory authority.
+In the United Kingdom, this is the Information Commissioner's Office (ICO), which you can contact at ico.org.uk or on 0303 123 1113.
+If you are located in the European Economic Area, you may lodge a complaint with the data protection authority in your country of residence.
+We encourage you to contact us first at [email protected] and we will do our best to resolve your concern.
 If you would like information regarding your rights under applicable law or would like to exercise any of them, contact us at [email protected].
 To protect your privacy and security, we take reasonable steps to verify your identity and requests before granting such requests.
 If we are unable to verify your identity, we may be unable to respond to your requests.

 6. California Do Not Track Statement